ide/dash-button/README.md

 ### Green Light

 The coolest feature would be to control the light on the Dash button so it turns green.
 Currently it turns white when broadcasting an ARP packet and then red when it doesn't receive a response from Amazon.
 But when you use a Dash button in the normal way, the light turns green after Amazon has placed your order.
-It would be great and make custom Dash apps feel more responsive if Plasma Dash could send back some kind of packet to trick the Dash button's light into turning green.
+It would be great and make custom Dash apps feel more responsive if Dash Button could send back some kind of packet to trick the Dash button's light into turning green.

 You probably can figure out what's going on with a packet capturing library or a tool like Wireshark.
 Once we know what Amazon's response looks like, then we need to spoof it.

 ### Unit Tests

-Plasma Dash uses Jest for testing because it's all about mocking modules, which is perfect for Plasma Dash.
+Dash Button uses Jest for testing because it's all about mocking modules, which is perfect for Dash Button.

 ## Acknowledgements

-These posts and projects were helpful for making Plasma Dash:
+These posts and projects were helpful for making Dash Button:
 - ["How I Hacked Amazon’s $5 WiFi Button to track Baby Data"](https://medium.com/@edwardbenson/how-i-hacked-amazon-s-5-wifi-button-to-track-baby-data-794214b0bdd8) by @eob
 - [uber-dash](https://github.com/geoffrey/uber-dash) by @geoffrey
 - [node_pcap](https://github.com/mranney/node_pcap) by @mranney